raspberrypilearning/relax-stretch/en/step_6.md

 --- task ---

-Leaving the existing code exactly as it is, add a new script starting with the `Events`{:class="block3events"} block, `when this sprite clicked`{:class="block3events"}.
+Leave the existing code exactly as it is.
+Go to `Events`{:class="block3events"} and start a new script starting with an `when this sprite clicked`{:class="block3events"} block.

 ![Up arrow sprite icon](images/up_arrow_sprite.png)